 Northwestern Coding Bootcamp Reviews

 Reviews for Northwestern coding bootcamp from former students are quite positive overall.
-Course Report reviews average 4.08 stars out of 5 and SwitchUp reviews were generally positive as well.
-Reviewers were especially impressed with the support staff and they were also complimentary about the school’s job assistance program.
+Reviewers make frequent mention of the support staff and they were also complimentary about the school’s job assistance program.

 Many students had specific points about the bootcamp that they wanted to highlight.
 One former student had great things to say about the career guidance team at the school and noted that he remained in contact with them months after completing the course.
 Another alumnus highlighted his instructors’ dedication and availability and was impressed by the amount of material the course covered.

 The number one concern that prospective students have is the Northwestern coding bootcamp cost.
 It’s no secret that bootcamp programs can be an expensive proposition, which makes sense considering your potential future earnings.